Hungary–Sweden relations: Formal diplomatic relations

-Diplomatic relations between the two countries started on 28 December 1945.
+On 12 November 1920, Swedish Foreign Minister Count Herman Wrangel informed the Hungarian government of King in Council's decision to resume official relations with Hungary.
+In a response telegram to Wrangel, the Hungarian Foreign Minister expressed the Hungarian government's heartfelt gratitude for this and highlighted the role of the Swedish Red Cross and other Swedish aid organizations in supporting Hungary, which had prompted this action.
+On 16 February 1921, Minister Oskar Ewerlöf presented his credentials to Miklós Horthy, the Regent of Hungary.
+The Hungarian press unanimously expressed satisfaction at the resumption of diplomatic relations between Sweden and Hungary, and particularly praised the warm-hearted work of Save the Children, as well as the initiative by Sweden and Denmark for the swift repatriation of Hungarian prisoners of war.

 Both nations maintain ambassador level embassies in each other's capitals, Budapest and Stockholm.

 The King of Sweden visited in October 1996.
 Björn von Sydow, who was the Swedish defence minister in Göran Persson's government between 1997 and 2002 took a formal visit in Budapest in 1996.

 Anna Lindh, the Swedish Minister for Foreign Affairs, was murdered in Stockholm, and the Hungarian Minister for Foreign Affairs honored her with a memorial on 28 May 2004 in Budapest's City Park.

 International agreements and organisations

 After the revolutions of 1989 and the fall of the Soviet Union in 1991, Hungary and Sweden saw fit to join several of the same intergovernmental organisations.

 Council of Europe

 Sweden was a founding member of Council of Europe on 5 May 1949.
 Hungary joined on 6 November 1990.

 European Union

-Sweden joined the European Union on 1 January 1995, alongside Austria and Finland, while Hungary joined the EU on 1 May 2004 alongside 9 other (mostly former Soviet) states.
+Sweden joined the European Union on 1 January 1995, alongside Austria and Finland, while Hungary joined the EU on 1 May 2004 alongside 9 other (mostly former Soviet & Soviet satellite) states.